Arabic-Fixer/Arabic-Text-Fixer/README.md

-# Arabic-Text-Fixer
-Fix messy Arabic text in one click — Chrome Extension.
-Arabic text breaks when copied into Reddit, Word, or Google Docs due to Unicode direction issues (BiDi).

-Tired of pasting Arabic text (from AI) into Word or Google Docs and seeing it scrambled, left-to-right, or with punctuation flying to the wrong side?

-**Arabic Fixer** cleans up Arabic text copied from ChatGPT, websites, PDFs, and mixed-language documents — and pastes it correctly into any app.

-## What it fixes
-✅ Broken right-to-left (RTL) direction in Word, Google Docs, Notion ✅ Wrong punctuation — converts `?` → `؟` and `,` → `،`
-✅ Extra spaces, repeated punctuation, invisible formatting characters ✅ Mixed Arabic + English text that reorders incorrectly ✅ Messy copy-paste from ChatGPT, PDFs, and web pages
-## What it does NOT do
-❌ Does NOT rewrite text
-❌ Does NOT fix grammar
-❌ Does NOT change meaning

-## Three modes
-- 🧼 **Clean Mode** — removes invisible characters, fixes spacing and punctuation (before posting on any socisl media or AI)
-- 📄 **Word Safe Mode** — adds RTL HTML formatting so Word renders Arabic correctly (before pasting to Word/ Google Docs)
-- 🌐 **Web Safe Mode** — adds Unicode direction marks for browsers and Notion

-## How to install (Developer Mode)
-1. Download or clone this repo
-2. Go to `chrome://extensions`
-3. Enable **Developer mode** (top right toggle)
-4. Click **Load unpacked** → select this folder
-5. The extension is now active in your browser

-## Privacy
-100% private.
-No servers.
-No accounts.
-Everything runs locally in your browser.
-Your text is never sent anywhere.
+# Arabic Text Fixer

+A lightweight Chrome extension that fixes Arabic text direction (RTL/LTR) issues caused by Unicode BiDi rendering when copying text from ChatGPT, PDFs, or websites into apps like Reddit, Microsoft Word, Google Docs, and Notion.

+---

+## 🧠 Problem

+Arabic text often breaks when pasted into web editors due to mixed direction (RTL/LTR) handling.

+Common issues:
+- Text appears left-to-right instead of right-to-left
+- Punctuation flips direction (؟ ، .)
+- Mixed Arabic + English becomes visually disordered
+- Cursor behaves unpredictably while editing
+- Copy-paste from AI tools or PDFs becomes messy

+---

+## ⚙️ Solution

+Arabic Text Fixer processes text before it is rendered in editable fields by:

+- Removing problematic Unicode BiDi control characters
+- Normalizing text direction (RTL/LTR consistency)
+- Fixing punctuation display issues
+- Stabilizing mixed Arabic + English text

+---

+## ✨ Features

+- Fixes Arabic RTL rendering issues
+- Supports mixed Arabic + English text
+- Works in Reddit, Word, Google Docs, Notion
+- Lightweight and fast
+- No internet required

+---

+## ❌ What It Does NOT Do

+- Does NOT rewrite text
+- Does NOT translate
+- Does NOT fix grammar
+- Does NOT change meaning

+---

+## 🧩 How It Works

+The extension intercepts pasted text in the browser before it is inserted into editable fields.
+It then cleans Unicode direction markers and ensures consistent rendering across web applications.

+---

+## 🚀 Installation (Developer Mode)

+1. Download or clone this repository
+2. Open Chrome → `chrome://extensions/`
+3. Enable **Developer mode**
+4. Click **Load unpacked**
+5. Select the project folder

+---

+## 🔐 Privacy

+- No data is collected
+- No text is sent anywhere
+- No tracking or analytics
+- Everything runs locally in your browser

+---

+## 💡 Use Cases

+- Posting Arabic content on Reddit
+- Pasting ChatGPT responses into Word or Google Docs
+- Editing bilingual (Arabic + English) documents
+- Fixing messy text from PDFs and websites

+---

+## 📌 License

+MIT License